margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 I remember feeling concerned about healing from racial prejudices.
 I remember praying with the prayers of African American mothers for the African Americans and then an African American man telling me I would be a good mom.
 I remember questioning if I was a lesbian or not and actually imagining if I was a lesbian, transgender, and someone asked me if I was a lesbian.
+I remember the story of my grandfather standing up for African American people on the bus in the 1900s.

 ## My Mom and I ##
 My mom and I are on different journeys.